secdev/scapy/doc/scapy/layers/automotive.rst

         Network topology with central GW ECU

-The central Gateway (GW) topology can be found in higher-priced older cars and medium- to lower-priced recent cars.
+The central Gateway (GW) topology can be found in higher-priced older cars and medium-priced to lower-priced recent cars.
 A centralized GW ECU separates domain-specific sub-networks.
 This allows an OEM to encapsulate all ECUs with remote attack surfaces in one sub-network.
 ECUs with safety-critical functionalities are located in an individual CAN network.
 Next to CAN, FlexRay might also be used as a communication protocol inside a separate network domain.
 The security of a safety-critical network in this topology depends mainly on the central GW ECU’s security.
 This architecture increases the overall security level of a vehicle through domain separation.
 After an attacker successfully exploited an ECU through an arbitrary attack surface, a second exploitable vulnerability or a logical bug is necessary to compromise a different domain, a safety-critical network, inside a vehicle.
 This second exploit or logical bug is necessary to overcome the network separation of the central GW ECU.

 Central Gateway and Domain Controller
 -------------------------------------